navi-language/website/learn.md

     fn read(self): string;

     fn read_all(self): string {
-        // This is default implementation, if the struct does not implement this method, it will be used. return "";
+        // This is the default implementation, if the struct does not implement this method, it will be used. return "";
     }
 }